 Gillian notes that, although cardio burns more calories during exercise, weight lifting CONTINUEs to burn calories even after the workout has finished.

 This phenomenon has been attributed to a process called Excess Post-exercise Oxygen Consumption (EPOC).

 EPOC is more commonly known as the “Afterburn Effect”, and has been shown to increase metabolism for up to 48 hours post-exercise!

 Think of Afterburn as “passive fat-burning”.
 Put in the work at the start, and reap steady rewards after!

 Therefore weight lifting not only burns fat, but it can burn MORE fat than cardio.
 That being said, as with most things in life, the best option is to diversify.

-As Max Posternak from Gravity Transformation explains (featured video), this means combine weight training with cardio training to gain the MAXIMAL fat burning results.
-Typically, this would involve performing a cardio session after a weight lifting workout.
+As Max Posternak from Gravity Transformation explains (featured video), this means combining weight training with cardio training to gain MAXIMAL fat-burning results.
+Typically, this would involve performing a cardio session after a weight-lifting workout.

 In fact, a combined approach has been shown to decrease body fat and waist circumference more effectively than weights or cardio individually.

 “I can’t afford to spend hours at the gym every week!”

 Max recommends a form of weight training called Peripheral Heart Action (PHA) training to gain the best of both worlds.